nishantkr18/GSoC-2020-mlpack/week-12/week-12.md

 ## Acknowledgements:

 I am so glad to see the [PRs](../PRs.md) page.
-Most of my contributions this summer are now a part of mlpack, something I dreamt of while starting open-source.
+Most of my contributions this summer are now a part of mlpack, something I dreamt of while starting contributing to mlpack.
 For this, I'm in debt of gratitude to Marcus and Rahul, for those overnight (or sometimes within minutes) reviews, suggestions and comments.